About The Course

 A high degree of importance is placed on the development of the practical skills students will be using within the equestrian workplace.

 Applicants must be able to pass a riding assessment at an interview.
-The minimum requirement is to walk and trot competently on a well-schooled horse.
+The minimum requirement is to walk, trot and canter competently on a well-schooled horse.
 All students will need to be physically able and be willing to take part in all aspects of practical horse care and stable management.

 This course can lead to Groom in a variety of equestrian settings.